blakebogdan/GWG-Capstone---Bellabeat-Case-Study/README.md

 ***9/13/2022 NOTE - The current IDE I am using has limited use time per month, and I am out of credits for the month of September.
 Therefore, the project is in a content complete, but still rough draft state.
 There will be grammar issues/code inneficiencies.
 I will continue to refine this product once my use credits refresh in the future.

 VIEWING INSTRUCTIONS:
 To view the project, download the .zip file, unzip the file, and then open the GWG-Bellabeat_Capstone_Case_Study.html.
-The other files in the .zip are listed below:
+File descriptions of those found in the .zip are detailed below:
   1. GWG-Bellabeat_Capstone_Case_Study.html - HTML output file of the complete project.
 This is the file to look at when reviewing this project.
   2. GWG-Bellabeat_Capstone_Case_Study.Rmd - The R markdown format version of the complete project.
 This file is the baseline for the HTML version.
   3. Various CSVs - Source data used in the project.
 Review the project to get more details about each file and how they were used.